-VI.
-STEPS FORWARD

-- 31. Despite all efforts to combat it, the problem of proselytism is still with us, causing painful tensions in church relationships and undermining the credibility of the Church's witness to God's universal love.
-Ultimately, proselytism is a sign of the real scandal which is division.
-By placing the issue of proselytism in the context of Church unity and of common witness we suggest a perspective which makes it possible to approach the problem within an adequate theological framework. - 32.
-As responsible ecumenical relationships in many different contexts are a complex reality requiring study and theological dialogue, prayer and practical collaboration, we would like to recommend the following to the churches keeping in mind that the movement for Christian unity can also contribute to breaking down barriers between people in the wider society as well: - to encourage churches to pray for one another and for Christian unity in response to the prayer of our Lord, that his disciples "may all be one... so that the world may believe" (Jn 17:21); - to prepare more adequate Christian formation programs within our churches so that people are better equipped to share their own faith, as well as ecumenical programs that will foster respect for the integrity of other Christian churches and openness to receive from them;
+- to encourage churches to pray for one another and for Christian unity in response to the prayer of our Lord, that his disciples "may all be one... so that the world may believe" (Jn 17:21);

+- to prepare more adequate Christian formation programs within our churches so that people are better equipped to share their own faith, as well as ecumenical programs that will foster respect for the integrity of other Christian churches and openness to receive from them;

-- to develop a sensitivity to existing ecclesial realities in a given area so that when providing the required pastoral care for one's own church members, it can be done in an atmosphere of communication and appropriate consultation; - to condemn publication of unverified alleged events or incidents concerning church activities that only fan feelings of fear and prejudice, and of one-sided or prejudicial reports on religious developments which can undercut efforts towards cooperation; - to try to understand history from the perspective of other churches in order to arrive at a shared common understanding of it and where necessary, at reconciliation, mutual forgiveness and healing of memories; to study together the nature of diakonia in order that the characteristics of Christian service be made clear and transparent; that is, that it may be truly inspired by the love of Christ and that it may not be a reason - for tension, nor a means of proselytism; to help people to a greater awareness of the phenomenon of sects and new religious movements, through collaborative efforts, and also to consider the question of how to respond pastorally but firmly to coercive religious practices by persons and groups that are not in keeping with the principles of religious liberty; - to include in any future study of proselytism the significant participation of Christians, both within and outside WCC/RCC circles of influence, especially those accused of these practices and those who have changed church affiliation through the efforts of another church. - 33.
-These efforts will be effective and successful to the extent that relationships of reciprocal trust are built between the churches.
+- to develop a sensitivity to existing ecclesial realities in a given area so that when providing the required pastoral care for one's own church members, it can be done in an atmosphere of communication and appropriate consultation;19

+- to condemn publication of unverified alleged events or incidents concerning church activities that only fan feelings of fear and prejudice, and of one-sided or prejudicial reports on religious developments which can undercut efforts towards cooperation;20

+- to try to understand history from the perspective of other churches in order to arrive at a shared common understanding of it and, where necessary at reconciliation, mutual forgiveness and healing of memories;

+- to study together the nature of diakonia in order that the characteristics of Christian service be made clear and transparent; that is, that it may be truly inspired by the love of Christ and that it may not be a reason for tension, nor a means of proselytism;

+- to help people to a greater awareness of the phenomenon of sects and new religious movements, through collaborative efforts, and also to consider the question of how to respond pastorally but firmly to coercive religious practices by persons and groups that are not in keeping with the principles of religious liberty;

+- to include in any future study of proselytism the significant participation of Christians, both within and outside WCC/RCC circles of influence, especially those accused of these practices and those who have changed church affiliation through the efforts of another church.21

+33. These efforts will be effective and successful to the extent that relationships of reciprocal trust are built between the churches.